dbee18/DevOps-case-studies/ACME-embedded-devices.md

 ### Agile Coach

 The C-level has proclaimed that ACME needs to be more Agile!
 Thus the department head has hired you as an agile coach.
 How would you approach this?
 What process improvements do you suggest?
-What are the technical enablers for
+What are the technical enablers necessary for these process improvements?